brooks-builds/get_the_streamer_game/README.md

 - [ ] Polish
   - [ ] When quitting the app, exit all processes
   - [ ] Scale up the fire sprite
+  - [ ] Cut the player sprites so that we have left run, right run, and stand
+  - [ ] Switch player to have multiple sprites based on which direction they are moving (can mirror sprites by scale using a negative number [from #BareDoodah])
 - [ ] Clean up code
   - [ ] Make command.rs nicer
   - [ ] Extracting command in lib/update is not great :(